zalyoung/gitlab-handbook/content/handbook/marketing/sales-development/_index.md

 #### Stage 3 Net ARR

 As a business we understand that Stage 3 Net ARR is a metric that can take time to influence.
 We are viewing Stage 3 Net ARR attainment as an indicator of healthy pipeline generation.
 Two consecutive months below monthly quota attainment suggests potential issues.
 Stage 3 Net ARR is a direct consequence of Stage 1 Net ARR.
-Therefore, performance management will focus on what can be immediately influenced by a team member: Stage 1 Net ARR (not Stage 1 XDR Net ARR stamped amounts, but real opportunity value: Stage 1 Net ARR)
+Therefore, performance management will focus on what can be immediately influenced by a team member: Stage 1 Net ARR (not Stage 1 XDR Net ARR stamped amounts, but real opportunity value: Stage 1 Net ARR).

 The process, however, will
  stay the same: once the team member is informed, expectations will be: